What do I need to know before going to the chiropractor?

-Can you eat before chiropractor?
+Should you eat before seeing a chiropractor?

 It’s good to eat a little bit before a session because low blood sugar could increase sensitivity to the treatment and cause you to feel faint.
 Don’t, however, eat a heavy meal.
 For exercise, the reverse holds true.
 Prior to your session you can exercise as strenuously as you want.

-When should you get a chiropractic adjustment?
+When should you go see a chiropractor?

-What should I wear to chiropractor?
+What do you wear to a chiropractor?